On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

 \subsubsection{U-Net}

-From a theoretical standpoint, U-Net is a U-shaped encoder-decoder architecture for general purpose.
-It was originally proposed for image segmentation \cite{ronneberger2015u} and later was adapted to a large variety of tasks.
+Since \cite{ho2020denoising} first introduced diffusion models with U-Net architecture, this architecture has dominated this area and largely remained intact.
+From a theoretical standpoint, it is a U-shaped encoder-decoder architecture for general purposes.
 Its encoder extracts high-level features from data and usually contains downsampling layers to compress data.
 Its decoder leverages such features for different purposes and usually upsamples back to the original dimensionality of the data.
 This architecture forms an information bottleneck \cite{tishby2015deep} and encourages the network to learn features effectively.
-Therefore, U-Net has been adopted for a wide variety of tasks.

-Various architecture modifications are applied to adapt U-Net as the denoising network.
-One implementation, known as PixelCNN++ \cite{salimans2017pixelcnn++} based on a Wide ResNet \cite{zagoruyko2016wide}, is adapted as the denoising network by replacing weight normalization \cite{salimans2016weight} with group normalization \cite{wu2018group} for learning efficiency \cite{ho2020denoising}.
-Cross-attention \cite{chen2021crossvit} is introduced for higher capacity \cite{saharia2022photorealistic}.
-Normalization layers are also explored as the conditions in diffusion models \cite{nichol2021improved,dhariwal2021diffusion}.
-Although various architecture modifications are implemented, the overall architecture of U-Net remains intact \cite{zhuang2023diffusion}.
+Nonetheless, a few modifications have been introduced in some representative U-Net-based diffusion models such as ADM \cite{dhariwal2021diffusion} and EDM \cite{karras2022elucidating,karras2024analyzing} when compared with the traditional U-Net. \cite{dhariwal2021diffusion} ablates several architecture choices such as adaptive group normalization.
+Based on \cite{karras2022elucidating}, \cite{karras2024analyzing} proposes magnitude-preserving layers to replace the data-dependent group normalization layers to preserve activation, weight, and update magnitudes.
+Additionally, the U-shape architecture has been adopted with cross-attention \cite{chen2021crossvit} for higher capacity, and cascading for hierarchy modeling \cite{ho2022cascaded} has been merged into the U-Net architecture.
+Latent diffusion models \cite{rombach2022high} enhance the traditional U-Net architecture by transformer layers to capture long dependency.